vfarcic/docker-flow/README.md

     --flow=deploy --flow=proxy
 ```

 We instructed `docker-flow` to use the *blue-green deployment* process and that the target (defined in [docker-compose.yml](https://github.com/vfarcic/docker-flow/blob/master/docker-compose.yml)) is *app*.
-We also told it that the service exposes an API on the address */api/v1/books* and that it requires a side (or secondary) target *db*.
+We also told it that the service exposes an API on the address */demo that it requires a side (or secondary) target *db*.
 Finally, through the `--flow` arguments we specified that the we want it to deploy the targets and reconfigure the proxy.
 A lot happened in that single command so we'll explore the result in more detail.

 Let's take a look at our servers and see what happened.
 We'll start with the Swarm cluster.